Skip to main content

 • Privacy work stops relying on memory because the inventory becomes the shared source of truth.

-• Future PIAs, breach reviews, and policy decisions start from a clearer map of what the business is actually doing.
+• Future PIAs, breach reviews, and policy decisions start from a clearer map of what your business is actually doing.

 1